 The successful implementation of a local tree ordinance often depends on designating an individual such as a Town Forester, Arborist or Tree Warden to enforce, educate and guide the public.
 For enforcement purposes, a community has the authority, and can consider adding, a provision placing a lien on a property when an owner refuses to comply with a tree ordinance.

 Once a community enacts a tree ordinance, it may be able to qualify as a “Tree City USA”.
 Enacting a tree ordinance is a minimum qualification.
 A city must also establish a tree board or department, a community forestry program with an annual budget of at least $2 per capita, and an Arbor Day observance and proclamation.
-In Vermont, at least nine towns that have enacted tree ordinances are official Tree Cities – Brattleboro, Burlington, Enosburg Falls, Grand Isle, Hartford, Montpelier, North Hero, Rutland, and St. Johnsbury.
+As of 2021 in Vermont, at least nine towns that have enacted tree ordinances are official Tree Cities – Brattleboro, Burlington, Enosburg Falls, Grand Isle, Hartford, Montpelier, North Hero, Rutland, and St. Johnsbury.
 For a tree ordinance to meet the Tree City standard, it must provide clear guidance for planting, maintaining and removing trees from streets, parks and other public places.

 Tree ordinances in Vermont